top of page

 And, it gets better!

-These trips allowed me to meet amazing people on the same page as me and we connected at a deeper level than before.
+These trips allowed me to meet amazing people and build meaningful memories with them.
 No matter what had happened to each of us or what we were going through, we all wanted to put that aside and do something meaningful for someone else.
-In return, we got so much love, joy and inner peace; and we had so much fun!
+In return, we we got just that and we also had a lot of fun.

-Today I can honestly say that I am happy and fulfilled when I am in service to someone else as long as I don't lose myself when doing it.
-What I mean by that is, I don't give more than I can or have.
-In the last 15 years, I have been sharing my time, money, energy, resources; with friends, or complete strangers, and every single time I somehow got it back!
+Today, I can honestly say that I am happy and fulfilled when I am in service to others as long as I don't lose myself when doing it.
+In the last 15 years, I have been sharing my time, money, energy, resources; with friends, or complete strangers, and every single time I somehow got it back.
 People would always ask "how do you always get?" and my answer is always the same: Don't be afraid to give!

-In that moment, I do something for someone else, I allow that person's heart to smile for a second, or maybe few days.
-In that moment, I forget about me, my problems, my complaints, and whatever else is clogging my mind.
-In that moment I operate from the heart and I put a smile on someone else's heart.
-In that moment I connect with another human being.
+When I am present to others, I forget about my problems, my complaints, and whatever else that is clogging my mind.
+In those moments, I operate from the heart and I am making a difference for another human being.

-Today I am very present that so many of my blessings comes from what I have been willing to share with others and I want to encourage you not to be afraid to give.
+Today I am very present that so many of my blessings comes from what I have been willing to share with others and I often encourage others not to be afraid to give.
 Beautiful things always come out of sharing from the heart.

 In the end I get love and connection.
 And nothing beats that!